A space level light bulb theorem in all dimensions: Preliminaries

 \begin{theorem} With the above notation, the following restriction maps are both locally trivial: \begin{enumerate}[label={\Roman*.},ref={\thetheorem.\Roman*}] \item $\;\ev_Z\colon\Emb(Y,X;y)\ra\Emb(Z,X;z)\quad$ \cite[p.294 Cor.2, with notation $E\subseteq H\subseteq F$]{Cerf-plongements}; \item $\;\ev_Z\colon\Emb_{Y'}(Y,X;y)\ra\Emb_{Z'}(Z,X;z)\quad$ \cite[p.298 Cor.2]{Cerf-plongements}. \end{enumerate} \end{theorem} Here a map $p\colon E\to B$ is \emph{locally trivial} if for each $b\in B$ there exists a neighborhood $x\in V\subseteq B$ and a homeomorphism $p^{-1}(V)\cong V\times p^{-1}(x)$.
 Palais~\cite{Palais} showed \ref{thm:Cerf-I} in the case when all manifolds have empty boundary and $Y$ is compact; Cerf extended this to manifolds with corners and quite general boundary conditions as in \ref{thm:Cerf-II}.
 We also record the following fact (see \cite[p.331 Cor.3,p.337~Prop.9]{Cerf-plongements}), which will be used to replace neat embeddings by those fixed on a collar. \begin{prop} In the same notation as above, if $Z'=Y'\cap Z$ is the closure of a codimension $1$ face, then the inclusion $\Emb_{Z\cup Y'}(Y,X;y)\hra\Emb_{Z}(Y,X;y)$ is a weak homotopy equivalence. \end{prop}

 It is a standard fact that a locally trivial map over a paracompact base is a Hurewicz fibration.
-As $\Emb_{Y'}(Y,X;y)$ are metrizable infinite-dimensional manifolds~\cite{Michor}, they are paracompact by Stone's theorem, so Theorem~\ref{thm:Cerf-all} implies that \emph{the restriction maps $\ev_Z$ are Hurewicz fibrations}.
+One can show that $\Emb_{Y'}(Y,X;y)$ are metrizable, so they are paracompact by Stone's theorem, and Theorem~\ref{thm:Cerf-all} implies that \emph{the restriction maps $\ev_Z$ are Hurewicz fibrations}.
+To show metrizability one can argue as follows: embed $X$ into some $\R^n$ so that $\Emb_{Y'}(Y,X;y)$ is a subspace of $C^\infty(Y,\R^n)$; the latter is metrizable by classical functional analysis, using that sup-norms on compact sets define a family of seminorms such that $d(f,g)= \sup_n \frac{\sup_x |(f-g)^{(n)}(x)| }{ 2^n (1+\sup_x |(f-g)^{(n)}(x)|) }$ is a metric.
 In Appendix~\ref{app:Hurewicz} we discuss some properties of fibrations and their connecting maps, needed in the proof of Theorem~\ref{thm:anyD}.
+See also Remark~\ref{rem:amb-directly}.